John Shortt

 John Shortt (26 February 1822 – 24 April 1889) was an Anglo-Indian physician who served in the Madras Presidency in southern India.
-He conducted research on snake venoms, wrote on a variety of other subjects including anthropology, agriculture, and animal husbandry.
+He conducted research on snake venoms and wrote on a variety of other subjects including anthropology, agriculture, and animal husbandry.
 A species of shieldtail snake endemic to the Shevaroy Hills is named after him, Uropeltis shorttii.

 Biography

 Shortt was the son of Rose (1789-1841) and John Shortt (died November 9, 1837).
 Shortt (senior) had joined the Madras Army as an ensign in 1760, became a Major in 1778 and retired 'invalided' as conductor of ordinance at Vellore.
 Shortt (junior) was christened on 20 May 1822 at Arcot.
 He may have been among the first students trained in Madras as apothecaries before he joined the East India Company Service in Madras as an Assistant Apothecary on 20 January 1846.
 He was then sent for training in medicine to Aberdeen, and received a MD from King's College in 1854 apart from qualifying MRCS and LSA.
 He was supported by a sum of £400 from an officer who had been saved from cholera by Shortt.
 An introduction letter from Hugh Cleghorn to J.H.
 Balfour noted that Shortt was an "Anglo-Indian" and that allowance be made for his "colour and manners."
 He also received a degree in veterinary medicine, becoming a member of the college of veterinary surgeons, Edinburgh in 1854.
 Returning to India, he was appointed assistant surgeon at Madras in September 1854.
 He served as a superintendent of vaccination for a while before being promoted Surgeon in 1866, Surgeon Major in 1873, and finally retired on 12 February 1878.
 He moved to Yercaud where he remained until his death.
 He was elected Fellow of the Linnean Society in 1860.
 His proposers included John J. Bennet, John Edward Gray, George Robert Gray, William Baird, Thomas Moore and Thomas Spencer Cobbold.

 Shortt married Isabella née Cursett (died 25 May 1854 aged 22) in Madras in 1848.
 A daughter Isabella married John Archibald Duncan McDougall in Madras in 1872.
 His second wife Ellen Julia Annie née Blyth (1843 - 8 July 1865) was buried at St Mary's Cemetery, Madras.
 He married Annie Julia Henrietta née Rogers (1851-1909) on 9 September 1875 at Bangalore.